huizhanglab-jhu/OmicsOne/README.md

 ![](images/anaconda_cmd_8.png)<br>
 8. OmicsOne will automatically start a new Window in your default web broswer, such as Chrome.
 It will automatically run the sample data to show the demo.
-You can change the path in the input area to direct OmicsOne to run your own data.
+1) Input files: You can change the path in the input area to direct OmicsOne to run your own data. <br>
+2) After validating the paths of input files and output directory, please check the 'Confirm Paths' to start the preprocessing <br>
+3) Click 'run phenotype association analysis' button for the phenotype association analysis <br>